coolsamson7/aspyx/README.md

 While working on AI-related projects in Python, I was looking for a dependency injection (DI) framework.
 After evaluating existing options, my impression was that the most either lacked key features — such as integrated AOP — or had APIs that felt overly technical and complex, which made me develop a library on my own with the following goals

-- bring both di and AOP features together in a lightweight library ( still only about 2T loc),
+- bring both di and AOP features together in a lightweight library,
 - be as minimal invasive as possible,
 - offering mechanisms to easily extend and customize features without touching the core,
 - while still offering a _simple_ and _readable_ api that doesnt overwhelm developers and only requires a minimum initial learning curve